Feeling guilty about eating chocolate while breastfeeding?

 of the symptoms mentioned above, you must stop eating chocolate or

-decrease the amount eaten.
+decrease the amount consumed.
 The symptoms should disappear within the

 first few days, but the cravings will last forever.
 Hee hee. ;-)